Netcracker/qubership-opensearch/documentation/installation-guide/disaster-recovery/README.md

 ![DR scheme](/documentation/installation-guide/disaster-recovery/images/opensearch_dr_with_dbaas.png)

-The Disaster Recovery process for OpenSearch service includes the following:
+The Disaster Recovery process for the OpenSearch service includes the following:

 * Turning on/off replication of OpenSearch indices with data: when switching to the standby mode, the replication is enabled, and when switching to the active mode, the replication is disabled.
-* Users recovery when switching to the active side if the DBaaS adapter is enabled.
+* Users' recovery when switching to the active side if the DBaaS adapter is enabled.

 # Configuration